WHICH HOSPITALS DO YOU PERFORM SURGERY AT?

-HOW LONG WILL MY APPOINTMENT GO FOR?
+HOW LONG WILL MY APPOINTMENT BE?

 Your appointment typically commences with you meeting one of the expert clinical optometrists or technicians, who will perform preliminary testing and administer dilating eye drops.